Chart Color Schemes

 Glenhaven's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Glenhaven's health metrics closely align with national benchmarks.
-Common health conditions are standard across both young and old age groups.
-Private health cover is exceptionally high at approximately 78% of Glenhaven's total population of 4960 people, compared to 63.7% in Greater Sydney and a national average of 55.3%.
+Glenhaven's health metrics align closely with national benchmarks.
+Common health conditions are seen across both young and old age cohorts at a standard level.
+Private health cover is exceptionally high, with approximately 78% of Glenhaven's total population (4960 people) having it, compared to Greater Sydney's 63.7%, and the national average of 55.3%.

-The most prevalent medical conditions are arthritis and asthma, affecting 10.2 and 6.1% of residents respectively.
-68.4% of Glenhaven residents report no medical ailments, compared to 75.9% across Greater Sydney.
-As of 2021, 27.0% of Glenhaven's population is aged 65 and over (1730 people), higher than the 18.9% in Greater Sydney.
-Health outcomes among seniors are above average, generally mirroring the overall population's health profile.
+The most prevalent medical conditions are arthritis and asthma, affecting 10.2% and 6.1% of residents respectively.
+68.4% of Glenhaven residents declare themselves completely clear of medical ailments, compared to Greater Sydney's 75.9%.
+As of 2021, 27.0% of Glenhaven residents are aged 65 and over (1730 people), higher than Greater Sydney's 18.9%.
+Health outcomes among seniors in Glenhaven are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health